• Skip to primary navigation

 • Preheat your oven to 350℉ and line and spray a 8x8 baking pan.

-• In a large bowl, whisk together the eggs and sugar until light pale yellow.
+• In a large mixing bowl, whisk together the eggs and granulated sugar until light pale yellow.

-• To the egg and sugar mixture, add the milk, vegetable oil, and vanilla and whisk to combine.
+• To the same bowl, add the whole milk, vegetable oil, and vanilla extract and whisk to combine.

-• To the same bowl, whisk in cocoa powder, baking powder, baking soda, salt, and espresso powder.
+• To the same bowl again, whisk in cocoa powder, baking powder, baking soda, salt, and espresso powder.

 • Gently whisk in the ground walnuts.